Cayley structures and common knowledge: Coset acyclicity and its structure theory

 \begin{definition} In a \ca frame $\str{M}$ define the \emph{dual hyperedge} induced by a world $w$ to be the set of cosets

 \end{definition}

-The following lemma shows that in 2-acyclic structures two worlds~$w,v$ are always connected by some unique minimal set of agents~$\alpha$, i.e.\ $[w]_{\beta}=[v]_{\beta}$ if and only if $\beta\supseteq\alpha$.
+The following lemma from~\cite{Ca19} is straightforward from the definitions.
+It shows in particular that two worlds~$w,v$ in a 2-acyclic structure are connected by a unique minimal set of agents~$\alpha$, i.e.\ a set $\alpha$ for which $[w]_{\beta}=[v]_{\beta}$ if and only if $\beta\supseteq\alpha$.
 This then justifies Definition~\ref{agtdefn}.